-Rule 14: Profane, Vulgar, or Improper Language, gestures, or obscene material
+Rule 14: Profane, Vulgar, or Improper Language or Gestures

 A student shall not speak or write profane, vulgar, derogatory, demeaning or other improper or inappropriate language.
 A student shall not use profane, vulgar, or other improper or inappropriate gestures or signs.
 A student shall not engage or attempt to engage in profane, vulgar, or other improper or inappropriate actions.